juniormbe/cloudmc-standard-kb/en/stackpath-service/stackpath-connect-to-instance-via-ssh.md

 ### Enable remote management

 Remote management must be enabled for the desired workload.
-If remote management is already enabled, skip to the next section, *BLA*.
+If remote management is already enabled, skip to the next section, *Connect to the console*.

 1. Navigate to the StackPath environment containing the desired workload.
 1. Click on the workload to see its details.
-The details screen will appear.
+The *Details* screen will appear.
 1. Click on the *Settings* item on the left.
-The settings screen will appear.
+The *Settings* screen will appear.
 1. Find the setting for *Remote management*.
 Move the slider to the enabled position, if it is not already.
 ![Enable remote management](../../assets/sp-connect-enable-remote-mgt-en.png)

 ### Connect to the console

 1. Navigate to the StackPath environment containing the desired workload.
 1. Click on the workload to see its details.
-The details screen will appear.
+The *Details* screen will appear.
 1. Click on the *Instance* item on the left.
 A list of the instances deployed in the workload will appear.
 1. Identify the desired instance, and click on the three-dot menu on the far right of the row.
 1. Click on *Access console*.